buildbot/buildbot/master/docs/manual/configuration/reporters.rst

     A list of email addresses to which messages should be sent (in addition to the InterestedUsers list, which includes any developers who made :class:`Change`\s that went into this build).
     It is a good idea to create a small mailing list and deliver to that, then let subscribers come and go as they please.

+``generators``
+    (list)
+    A list of instances of ``IReportGenerator`` which defines the conditions of when the messages will be sent and contents of them.
+    See :ref:`Report-Generators` for more information.

 ``subject``
     (string).
     A string to be used as the subject line of the message.